 I have been shamed many times for my loathing for the telephone (not uncommon for introverts), for my reliance on online interaction (ditto), and for my desire to leave parties shortly after arriving.

 We introverts often try to push against our nature, having bought into the myth that extroversion is better and that it's the American way.
-But neither introversion nor extroversion are the "right" way to be.
+But neither introversion nor extroversion is the "right" way to be.
 They're just different.
-And here in this blog, we are going to bust through extroversion bias.
-We will embrace our our introversion, celebrate it, learn more about it, and share strategies for living fulfilled, happy lives as introverts.
+And here in my blog, we are going to bust through extroversion bias.
+We will embrace our introversion, celebrate it, learn more about it, and share strategies for living fulfilled, happy lives as introverts.